evotext/ielex-data-and-tree/README.md

     concept set in Concepticon (List et al., 2021), giving both the gloss and the id.

   - `ielex.mcc.tre` is the Maximum Clade Credibility ("consensus") tree from our latest analysis (currently `IE-tree-v1`).
+The first 50% of the sample was removed as burn-in.

   - `ielex.mcc.pdf` is a graphic rendering of the tree above, generated with FigTree.

 The `build/` directory holds the files used for preparing the phylogenetic reconstruction.

 The `IE-trees-v1/` directory holds the files related to the phylogenetic reconstruction, including model, logs, and state.
-As stated above, a copy of the main output, as the `ielex.mcc`, is found in the `data/` directory.
+As stated above, a summary of the main output, as `ielex.mcc.tre`, is found in the `data/` directory.
+For statistical purposes researchers are likely to want the entire (unsummarised) tree sample, `IE-trees-v1/ie-v1.nex`.

 ## Tree